Projection Coefficients Estimation in Continuous-Variable Quantum Circuits: Projection Coefficients

 The projection coefficients $ c_n $ are computed for the holomorphic function $ f(z) = e^{iz} $.
 Table~\ref{projection_eiz} displays the real part ($ \text{Re}(c_n) $), imaginary part ($ \text{Im}(c_n) $), and magnitude ($ |c_n| $) of these coefficients.
 The exact values are provided in table~\ref{taylor_coefficients_eiz}.
 By comparing table~\ref{projection_eiz} with table~\ref{taylor_coefficients_eiz}, we find the results to be highly informative regarding the order of the leading terms in the Maclaurin series expansion.
 We employed the Riemann sum approximation to compute the integrals over the Segal--Bargmann space.
 However, it is reasonable to consider alternative numerical methods that offer improved accuracy and precision.
 5mm

 One interesting feature of the projection coefficients graphs is that they allow one to easily infer certain properties of functions, such as whether they are odd or even, as well as identify the leading terms in their Maclaurin series expansions.
 This enables safe and accurate approximations.
 To illustrate this, we consider two elementary functions one odd and one even as test cases.
+In Figure~\ref{fig:sin_cos_comparison}, we plot the projection coefficients for $\sin(z)$ and $\cos(z)$.
+It is evident that for $\sin(z)$, the magnitudes $|c_0| = 0$ and $|c_2| = 0$, indicating that $\sin(z)$ is an odd function.
+Conversely, for $\cos(z)$, we observe that $|c_1| = 0$ and $|c_3| = 0$, confirming that $\cos(z)$ is an even function.
+Furthermore, Figure~\ref{fig:sin_cos_comparison} suggests that $\sin(z)$ can be effectively approximated by retaining the terms corresponding to $n=1,3$ in its Maclaurin series expansion.
+Similarly, $\cos(z)$ can be approximated by keeping the terms with $n=0,2,4$ in its Maclaurin series expansion.